 With a mean radius of 24,622 ± 19 km and a mass of 1.0243×1026 kg, Neptune is the fourth largest planet in the Solar System.
 All told, it is 3.86 times the size of Earth and 17 times as massive.
 But, being a gas giant, it has a low density of 1.638 g/cm3.
 All of this works out to a surface gravity of 11.15 m/s2 (or 1.14 g), which again is measured at Neptune’s cloud tops.

 All in all, gravity runs the gamut here in the Solar System, ranging from 0.38 g on Mercury and Mars to a powerful 2.528 g atop Jupiter’s clouds.
 And on the Moon, were astronauts have ventured, it is a very mild 0.1654 g, which allowed from some fun experiments in near-weightlessness!

 Understanding the effect of zero-gravity on the human body has been essential to space travel, especially where long-duration missions in orbit and to the International Space Station have been concerned.
 In the coming decades, knowing how to simulate it will come in handy when we start sending astronauts on deep space missions.

 And of course, knowing just how strong it is on other planets will be essential to manned missions (and perhaps even settlement) there.
 Given that humanity evolved in a 1 g environment, knowing how we will fare on planets that have only a fraction of the gravity could mean the difference between life and death.

-Astronomy Cast also has an episode on gravity.
+Astronomy Cast also has an episode, titled Episode 102: Gravity.